mitre/cql-translation-service/README.md

     }

 The service also supports `POST` of multiple CQL libraries packaged as `multipart/form-data`.
 The result will be a similar package with one ELM part for each CQL part in the submitted package.

+## Docker Deployment

+You may deploy pre-built Docker images into your existing hosting environment with:

+	docker run -d -p 8080:8080 --restart unless-stopped p3000/cql-translation-service:latest # or any official tag

+And you're done.
+No environment variables or further configuration are needed.
+Jedi's may use your existing Kubernetes, Open Shift etc installations as you see fit. :) To build your own image with local changes already built via `mvn package`:

+	docker build -t p3000/cql-translation-service:latest . # with your your own repo and tag strings!

 ## License